Using antifungal herbs or medications is a common approach to dealing with Candida overgrowth.

 We know that bacterial overgrowth often happens alongside Candida, so generally, some extra antimicrobial activity is a good thing.

-It’s when this is the only strategy being used long-term (usually >90 days) where it becomes a problem.
+It’s when this is the only strategy being used long-term (usually >90 days) that it becomes a problem.

 We also know that the overgrowth can be comprised of otherwise healthy microbes, such as Lactobacilli species.